All Episodes

 Yeah.

-And now do some people choose to stay out in Rumspringer and not come back to the church.
+And now do some people choose to stay out in Rumspringer and not come back to the church?

-Do you have that option, or that's not Yeah, where like people like leave and become ex Amish, yeah.
+Yeah, where like people like leave and become ex-Amish.

 Yeah.

-That's usually when people got married.
+That's usually when people get married.

 Wow.